Breast: Clothing

 Because breasts are mostly fatty tissue, their shape can—within limits—be molded by clothing, such as foundation garments.
 Bras are commonly worn by about 90% of Western women, and are often worn for support.
 The social norm in most Western cultures is to cover breasts in public, though the extent of coverage varies depending on the social context.
 Some religions ascribe a special status to the female breast, either in formal teachings or through symbolism.
 Islam forbids free women from exposing their breasts in public.

 Many cultures, including Western cultures in North America, associate breasts with sexuality and tend to regard bare breasts as immodest or indecent.
 In some cultures, like the Himba in northern Namibia, bare-breasted women are normal.
-In some African cultures, for example, the thigh is regarded as highly sexualised and never exposed in public, but breast exposure is not taboo.
+In some African cultures, for example, the thigh is regarded as highly sexualized and never exposed in public, but breast exposure is not taboo.
 In a few Western countries and regions female toplessness at a beach is acceptable, although it may not be acceptable in the town center.

 Social attitudes and laws regarding breastfeeding in public vary widely.
 In many countries, breastfeeding in public is common, legally protected, and generally not regarded as an issue.
 However, even though the practice may be legal or socially accepted, some mothers may nevertheless be reluctant to expose a breast in public to breastfeed due to actual or potential objections by other people, negative comments, or harassment.
 It is estimated that around 63% of mothers across the world have publicly breast-fed.
 Bare-breasted women are legal and culturally acceptable at public beaches in Australia and much of Europe.
 Filmmaker Lina Esco made a film entitled Free the Nipple, which is about "...laws against female toplessness or restrictions on images of female, but not male, nipples", which Esco states is an example of sexism in society.

+Breast binding, also known as chest binding, is the flattening and hiding of breasts with constrictive materials such as cloth strips or purpose-built undergarments.
+Binders may also be used as alternatives to bras or for reasons of propriety.
+People who bind include women, trans men, non-binary people, and cisgender men with gynecomastia.